ajirios/Zippr/README.md

 App's Data Source

-The core app data comes from a 3rd-Party API, so the type of data source in this app project is the 3rd-Party API data source.
+The core app data comes from 3rd-Party API, so the type of data source in this app project is the 3rd-Party API data source.
 They are provided by Google and are included below with links to them.

 1. Google Maps Geocoding API - https://developers.google.com/maps/documentation/geocoding
 2. Google Maps Places API - https://developers.google.com/maps/documentation/places/web-service/overview